About the Program

 How is NGLC funded?

-Grants and the operation of NGLC are supported through funding from The Bill & Melinda Gates Foundation.
+Grants and the operation of NGLC are primarily supported through funding from The Bill & Melinda Gates Foundation.
 In November 2010, the William and Flora Hewlett Foundation joined the program.
-Additional philanthropic organizations may be invited to participate in the future.
+The Broad Foundation and the Michael & Susan Dell Foundation provided support to NGLC beginning in 2013.
+Additional philanthropic organizations may participate; see the Partners page for a complete list of partners.

 Is this program only about technology?